-Iowa forfeiture law is reported to be one of the worst in the nation for protecting innocent people from forfeiture, The Des Moines Register reports in a series of stories this year.
+Iowa forfeiture law is reported to be one of the worst in the nation for protecting innocent people from forfeiture, The Des Moines Register

 The Register began an investigation at the end of last year into Iowa forfeiture and the significant amount of money legally—but not always rightfully—seized by law enforcement authorities across the state.
 Iowa law enforcement agencies may seize property based only on the assumption that it is in some way connected to illegal activities, without direct proof that the victim has obtained the property illegally.

 The intent of forfeiture laws across the nation is to help break down the financial base for ongoing criminal activities, but many law enforcement agencies are abusing the system by “policing for profit.”

 In one article that is part of The Register investigation reporters Jason Clayworth and Grant Rodgers write about the ways in which innocent people fall victim to law enforcement authorities that seize money based on the belief that it is obtained illegally.

 They highlight how difficult it is to challenge forfeiture cases in civil courts, where the owner of the property has no presumption of innocence or right to a state-appointed attorney.
 Often, innocent victims will not challenge law enforcement agencies because attorney costs generally exceed the value of the property that was seized.